FindArticles FindArticles

 SHARE

-If you’re still carrying an iPhone 14 Pro, you’re not alone—analysts at Counterpoint Research say people are holding onto phones longer.
-But the iPhone 17 Pro meaningfully widens the gap with tangible gains in camera hardware, silicon, thermals, connectivity, and battery life.
-For power users and creators, those changes add up to a real-world difference that’s hard to ignore.
+If you’re still toting around an iPhone 14 Pro, you’re not the only one — analysts at Counterpoint Research say people are keeping their phones longer.
+The iPhone 17 Pro, however, opens that gap significantly with real improvements across camera hardware, silicon, thermals, connectivity and battery life.”
+For power users and creators, a steady drip of those changes really does amount to a real-world difference that’s difficult to ignore.

 Table of Contents